 - What is my landscape warranty?

 Here's how we write it on your proposal: "Except as set forth below and upon timely payment in full of all invoices, Classic warrants that the workmanship and materials supplied by Classic shall be of good quality and within the description and criteria set forth within the approved proposal(s) and this Agreement.
 This warranty is given in lieu of all other warranties, express or implied.
 Plant and construction materials supplied by others, annuals and transplanted materials are not guaranteed.
 Warranty shall be voided in the event that any payment is not received within 30 days of the invoice date.
 Warranted plants larger than 5 gallon size shall be replaced by Classic personnel on site; all others shall be picked up by Client at the Nursery and planted by Client.
 Classic may elect not to replace plant material based upon its sole determination that said plantings have died as a result of unusual weather conditions, Client neglect or damage beyond Classic’s control.
 Plants rated as not hardy in the planted site climate zone will not be guaranteed against heat or cold damage.
 Plant materials purchased from Classic and installed by Client are guaranteed for a period of 90 days from the date of purchase unless otherwise specified by Classic in writing.
 Client is not required to bring expired plant material to the Nursery unless directed to do so by Classic staff.
 Clients that do not have automatic irrigation systems in place at time and landscape bed location(s) of planting will be required to remit 50% of the claimed plant retail value as determined by Classic prior to procurement of any replacement plants.
+Warranty and courtesy no charge plant replacements are limited to one-time only and no further warranty is offered on warranty or courtesy replacement plants.
 Client shall notify Classic of a warranty claim in writing by letter, fax or email, identifying the warranted material that needs replacing.
 If approved, Classic shall then prepare a work order authorizing Client to pick up replacement plants at the Nursery or will arrange replacement as noted above.
 Client agrees to pickup any outstanding warranty claim plant materials or to utilize the warranty credit within 90 days of written approval of the warranty claim or such claim will be deemed invalid.
 In some instances prior to or at the time of initial installation, substitute type, size and/or quantity of plant or hardscape materials may be supplied due to unavailability or poor quality of regionally available materials.
 At Client’s request, plants that are not available or have quality issues will be backordered under a separate work order and installed when available.
 In this instance, Client may elect to receive a credit on the final invoice for plants and installation labor.
 If Client elects to wait for the installation of backordered plant materials, all unpaid invoices must be paid in full.
 Healthy plant materials refused by Client after special order to the nursery or delivery to Client site may be subject to a restocking charge equal to 25% of the retail price.
 In the event that Classic’s Nursery is seasonally or otherwise closed, plant materials will be made available to the Client at Classic’s discretion upon re-opening.
 If a Client claim is requested after May 1 and before September 1, plant materials will be made available to the Client at Classic’s discretion after September to ensure better plant viability.
 Sod lawn areas will be guaranteed under our plant warranty as described above.
 Seeded lawn areas are fully guaranteed only if fully installed between April 15 and October 15.
 Seed lawn installations shall be considered complete upon the initial seeding of the lawn, regardless of date.
 As a warranty response to any lawn installation, Classic will hand seed the lawn one time over the existing grade.
 After a sand set paver and/or stone installations some loose sand may be seen over newly paved surfaces.
 Additional application(s) of sand by Client may be required after installation.
 Flagstone sizes, thickness and the installed gap between stones may vary depending upon the approved stone allowance and stone availability.
 Should stone re-setting be requested by Client, additional charges may apply.
 Due to the inability to predict subterranean water flow, drainage systems are not guaranteed for efficacy."

 - Where can I see overstock stuff?